panoptic-labs/docs/docs/developers/V1.0/contract.CollateralTracker.md

 Get the total required amount of collateral tokens of a user/account across all active positions to stay above the margin requirement.

-*Returns the token amounts required for the entire account with active positions in 'positionIdList' (list of tokenIds).*
+*Returns the token amounts required for the entire account with active positions in `positionIdList` (list of tokenIds).*

 ```solidity